Peter Josyph: Writing life

-As an author of literary non-fiction, Peter Josyph has explored various forms of memoir, such as three books about reading novelist Cormac McCarthy; two books of eyewitness encounters in the aftermath of the 9/11 attacks in Lower Manhattan; a book of conversations with surgeon-author Richard Selzer, as well as a book of Selzer's correspondence with him; and ongoing chronicles, in essay and conversation, of his association with jazz composer and trumpet player Tim Hagans.
-As a writer of fiction, his ongoing projects are a series of novels and short stories in which the narrator is French painter Henri Matisse, and the Haiku Quintet, a series of semi-autobiographical haiku novels written entirely in verses of 17 syllables.
+As an author of literary non-fiction, Peter Josyph has written three books about reading novelist Cormac McCarthy; two books of eyewitness encounters in the aftermath of the 9/11 attacks in Lower Manhattan; a book of conversations with surgeon-author Richard Selzer, as well as a book of Selzer's correspondence with him; and ongoing chronicles, in essay and conversation, of his association with jazz composer and trumpet player Tim Hagans.
+In fiction, he has written a series of novels and short stories in which the narrator is French painter Henri Matisse, and the Haiku Quintet, a series of semi-autobiographical haiku novels.
 He is also a playwright and screenwriter.

-Peter Josyph is the author of The Wrong Reader's Guide to Cormac McCarthy: All the Pretty Horses (Priola House, 2018); Cormac McCarthy's House: Reading McCarthy Without Walls (University of Texas Press, 2013); The Way of the Trumpet (Boone's Dock Press, 2012); Adventures in Reading Cormac McCarthy (Scarecrow Press, 2010); Liberty Street: Encounters at Ground Zero (SUNY Press, 2012); What One Man Said to Another: Talks With Richard Selzer (MSU Press, 1994), and, as editor, The Wounded River: The Civil War Letters of John Vance Lauderdale, M.D.
+Peter Josyph is the editor or The Wounded River: The Civil War Letters of John Vance Lauderdale, M.D.
 (MSU Press, 1993), which was featured in American Heritage and was a New York Times Notable Book of 1993.
-Along with fellow actor Raymond Todd, Josyph recorded What One Man Said to Another as an unabridged Blackstone Audiobook (2002).
 Josyph edited, illustrated, and wrote the preface for Letters to A Best Friend (SUNY Press, 2009), a selection of Richard Selzer’s correspondence with him.
 He wrote the preface for the MSU paperback of Selzer’s Taking the World in for Repairs, and the afterword for the SUNY Press edition of Selzer’s Down from Troy, which he also illustrated.